kgisl/pythonFDP/labSyllabus.md

 TOTAL:60 PERIODS

-# Bonus Lab 13
+# Bonus Lab Integration

-Write the python code for the CloudCoder problem - http://cloudcoder.kgkite.ac.in/cloudcoder/#exercise?c=7,p=1229
+Solve the CloudCoder problem - http://cloudcoder.kgkite.ac.in/cloudcoder/#exercise?c=7,p=1229 .
+Maximum points for writing the most efficient code that is also elegant and easy to understand.

 # Bonus Lab GTG
 - Genius Project - choose an open source project of your choice from `github`.
 Understand the logic of the code as close as possible to 100%.